XoRa-Ki/mogi-helper/README.md

-# mogi-calculator
+# Mogi Calculator

-Allow to calculate the points in a current Competitive Mario Kart Match.
+Allow you to calculate the points in a current Competitive Mario Kart Match.

 Basic set of rules :
 - You can select the lenght of teams (1 player, 2 players, ... up to 6 players per team) and so the "type of mogi" (in the MK community we say 2v2mogi instead of 2v2v2v2v2v2